Miami metropolitan area: Demographics

-Language

-Among people at least five years old living in the region in 2005, 52% spoke primarily English at home, while 48% spoke some other language.
-Of those speaking a language other than English at home, 78% spoke Spanish (37% of the total population).
-Other languages widely spoken in the region include Haitian Creole, French, German, Arabic, Hebrew, Italian, Portuguese, Russian and Yiddish.

 There is a strong divide between the northern and southern parts of the region in terms of dominant language.
 In 2010, English was the household language of 73.1% of Palm Beach County residents and 63.4% of Broward County residents but only 28.1% of Miami-Dade County residents.
 In contrast, 63.8% of Miami-Dade County residents spoke Spanish at home.

 Religion

 According to a 2014 study by the Pew Research Center, Christianity is the most prevalent religion in the Miami metropolitan area (68%), with 39% professing attendance at a variety of churches that could be considered Protestant and 27% professing Roman Catholic beliefs.
 Judaism is second (9%), followed by Islam, Buddhism, Hinduism and a variety of other religions have smaller followings; 21% of the population did not identify with any religion.

 The Miami area has one of the largest Jewish communities in the United States.
 10.2% of the population identified as Jewish in the 2000 Census.
 According to a 2011 survey of American Judaism, Palm Beach County had the most Jews of any Florida county both in absolute numbers (205,850) and as a percentage of the overall population (15.8%).
-Broward County came in second place with 170,700 Jewish reidents or 9.8% of the population, and Miami-Dade County came in third with 106,300 or 4.3%.
+Broward County came in second place with 170,700 Jewish residents or 9.8% of the population, and Miami-Dade County came in third with 106,300 or 4.3%.